My Strange Hero: Synopsis

 In 2009, Kang Bok-soo is enrolled as a junior at Seolsong High, a prestigious private high school known for its discriminatory practice of segregating students based on their grades and social status.
 Bok-soo is a routine troublemaker who scores poorly in tests, but he is also popular for being a bully hunter.
-He dates the school's smartest student, Son Soo-jung, and is also best friends with Oh Se-ho, the awkward son of the school's abusive board chairwoman, Lim Se-gyeong.
+He dates the school's smartest student, Son Soo-jung, who doesn't reciprocate entirely, and is also best friends with Oh Se-ho, the awkward son of the school's abusive board chairwoman, Lim Se-gyeong.
 Soo-jung has long been hiding the fact that she is poor, but her background is suddenly outed to the school a day after she discloses it to Bok-soo, causing her to believe that he cares for her out of simple pity.
 When she heads to the roof to mourn, she hears Bok-soo and Se-ho having an argument, ending with the latter falling.
 Se-ho survives the incident and testifies that Bok-soo pushed him.
-Soo-jung, still heartbroken by Bok-soo's apparent betrayal, testifies against him as well, leading to his expulsion from Seolsong.
+Soo-jung, still heartbroken by Bok-soo's apparent betrayal, testifies against him as well as revenge, leading to his expulsion from Seolsong.

 Nine years later, Bok-soo is working at Your Request, a general service company.
-Soo-jung is struggling to receive a promotion as permanent teacher at Seolsong and unwittingly scammed to pay a hefty sum of money to become one.
+Soo-jung is struggling to receive a promotion as a permanent teacher at Seolsong and was unwittingly scammed to pay a hefty sum of money to become one.
 She is currently counseling Oh Young-min, a troubled student of Ivy, the school's highest-ranked class.
 She talks down Young-min when he attempts to commit suicide by jumping into the Han River, only to end up falling down with him.
 Bok-soo, who happens to be standing nearby, saves her.
-His heroic action forces Se-ho, recently promoted to become Seolsong's board chairman, to readmit Bok-soo into the school and appease public opinion.
+His heroic action forces Se-ho, recently promoted to become Seolsong's board chairman, to re-admit Bok-soo into the school and appease public opinion.
 Bok-soo enters Wildflower, the school's lowest-ranked class.
 Se-ho pulls some strings to promote Soo-jung as permanent teacher and gives her the job to mentor Wildflower.